Visiting researcher program

-The Constellation Visiting Researcher Program provides an opportunity for around 20 visitors motivated by reducing catastrophic risks from AI to connect with leading AI safety researchers, exchange ideas, and find collaborators while continuing their research from our offices in Berkeley, CA. The funded program will take place this winter from the 8th of January 2024 to the 1st of March 2024 (start/end dates flexible).
+The Visiting Fellows program provides an opportunity for professionals working on our focus areas to connect with leading researchers, exchange ideas, and find collaborators while continuing their work from our offices in Berkeley, CA.

 Testimonials